 Heading 3

-4. What happens if I miss the Tennessee Lien deadline?
+4. What happens if I miss the Tennessee construction lien deadline?

 If you miss the 90-day deadline to file a Tennessee mechanics lien, you lose your lien rights entirely.
 Once the deadline passes, a lien cannot be filed regardless of the amount owed.